 Interested in a rich, decadent, gooey chocolate chip cookie?
 Head to Levain Bakery.
 Looking for a classic “Black and White” NYC cookie?
 Go to Russ & Daughters.
 Shopping for an elegant foodie souvenir?
 Take home a sleeve of Balthazar’s crispy chocolate shortbread.

-Either way, no matter what you like, the below bakeries showcase something unique about both the NYC food scene and the art of cookie making.
+Either way, no matter what you like, the below bakeries showcase something unique about both the NYC food scene and the art of cookie making itself.
 Now, will the real cookie monsters please stand up?
 This insider’s cookie guide is for you.

 Enjoy our guide to New York City’s best cookies, below.